 Many believers have doubts, and many nonbelievers have their own doubts.

 For the believer, we find in the Scripture a God who embraces us in our doubts.
 When a man with a troubled son came to Jesus, Jesus asked him if he believed, and the man confessed, “I believe, help my unbelief”.
-Significantly, Jesus didn’t rebuke the man or turn him away because he doubts.
+Significantly, Jesus didn’t rebuke the man or turn him away because he doubted.
 Jesus responded by healing the man’s son.
-We can take comfort in God’s mercy, grace and love toward us in that demonstration of God’s character by Jesus.
+We can take comfort in this response which is a demonstration of God’s character in Jesus.

 From this story and other, similar provisions in the Bible, we should have confidence in taking our doubts to God in honest, heartfelt prayer.
-If our doubts influence us away from God, what is God going to do for us?
-But, if we come to God, even faltering in doubt, He will meet us and embrace us at our point of need.
+If we come to God, even faltering in doubt, He will not reject us.
+If we can extrapolate anything from this story, it is that God is ready, able and willing to show us proof – but it won’t be the kind of proof that equates to mathematical certainty.

-The idea of certainty, as in mathematical accuracy, is an unrealistic standard in to apply to any proposition (outside of mathematics of course).
-There are very few things we can be certain of as finite beings, and many things we are certain of may not warrant our confidence.
-How many times have our children said to us with unmerited confidence, “I’ve got this!”
+Certainty is an unrealistic standard to apply to any proposition (outside of mathematics, perhaps).
+There are very few things we can be certain of as finite beings, and many things we think are certain may not warrant our confidence.

 Arguments and proofs will always be based on premises that are less than certain.
 As long as they are more probable than not, we can have some degree of confidence in the conclusions, but real certainty is a naïve fantasy.